If you’re heading to Mallorca, chances are you’ve got the famous Mallorca cycling climbs on your must-do list.

 On a clear day this climb provides the most spectacular view to the north, of the full length of the Tramuntana range.
 There’s also a monastery to marvel at both for its architecture and location.

 Cura Monastery is a commonly visited climb, but this climb from the south side is rarely done.
-It provides an interesting and testing climb before it joins the main route to continue the climb to the summit.
+It provides an interesting and challenging climb before it joins the main route to continue the climb to the summit.

 5. Ermita de Betlem